-- Engage your local pool shop regarding your pool running time as reducing the time by a few hours a day could save you up to $350 a year.
+- Engage your local pool shop to calculate your optimal pool pump running time.
+Reducing the pump’s running time by a few hours a day could save you up to $350 a year.

 - Test your water regularly.
-With the right chemical balance your pump won't need to work as hard to keep the water clean.
+Having the right chemical balance will mean your pump won't need to work as hard to keep the water clean.